Community Supported Agriculture

 What can we expect?

 Sorry— farmstand only!
 Keeping it simple.
 The farmstand is a great destination though— right on the Cambridge/Fletcher town line, just over a mile from the wrong-way bridge on Rte 15.
 Easy access, self-serve, and it’s a beautiful farm.
+And if a CSA share just doesn’t feel like a good fit this year, no worries!
+Our self-serve farmstand will be open to the public Fri-Mon, and we’ll be at the Jeffersonville Farmers Market every Wednesday and the Jericho Farmers Market every Thursday.

 How do I sign up?